 Editor’s note: Every year, hundreds of Operation Smile student volunteers from around the world gather for the International Student Leadership Conference (ISLC), an empowering week that combines cause and camaraderie.
 During the week of July 15 through July 21, 2019, Operation Smile Student Programs hosted the 28th annual ISLC, which brought more than 350 high school students from 21 countries around the world to Wake Forest University in Winston-Salem, North Carolina.
-Catch up with all things #ISLC2019 by checking out the conference blog.

 Operation Smile believes in the power of youth to create a more compassionate world, and its Student Programs team seeks to inspire the next generation of advocacy-minded leaders.
 From teaching health care at medical missions to fundraising in their schools and communities, Operation Smile student volunteers are empowered and engaged advocates for children with cleft conditions.

 The theme for this year’s ISLC was "Chaos: Discovering adventure in adversity."
 Chaos is a constant.
 There will always be chaos to face, there will always be challenges overcome.
 But there will always be Operation Smile.
 And this global family is here to help guide students as they chart their course.
 ISLC provides students with the opportunity to listen to and engage with motivational speakers, participate in collaborative leadership training and be a part of a service project designed to transform the lives of people who may never know their names.

 The following stories capture the most impactful lessons students learned at ISLC 2019.